department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-health-care-contacts/discovery-research/2023-10-personal-health-care-contacts-usability/findings-report.md

 After signing in/or articulating that process:

 - 4 participants navigated directly to the Profile hub (sign in > Profile > Profile Hub)
 - 1 participant attempted to navigate to the My HealtheVet profile as they related this information to health (sign in > My HealtheVet) but at "second guess", this participant headed to the VA.gov profile
 - 1 participant "keyword forged" the landing page and used the mega menu to navigate to the healthcare hub section.
-After, not finding what they were looking for, they went to profile.
+After, not finding what they were looking for, they went to profile
 - 2 participants attempted to search "Emergency contact" or "next of kin" and were unable to find information and navigate to profile
 - 1 participant was confused by the staging user name in the authenticated menu and could not locate information in profile